-In this section we try to address two questions: what is the predicted performance of the PHOT systems, and how have the PHOT systems lived up to these predictions?
+In this section we try to address two questions: What is the predicted performance of the PHOT systems?
+How have the PHOT systems lived up to these predictions?

-3.1 Predicted SNR
+3.1.
+Predicted S/N

-We have written signal-to-noise estimators to help compare cameras with different characteristics, to compare binning factors and to decide how fast a cadence will be possible for an event of a given brightness.
-Fig. 8 shows predicted SNRs given the following assumed parameters:

-- Sky $V{mag} = 22.5$ - Point source Full-Width at Half-Maximum (FWHM) = 2.0 arcsec - Telescope aperture: 14 inches - Clear aperture: 87.6% (a 4.9 inch secondary) - Telescope transmission at 750 nm: 83% (for Meade's UHTC optics) - Read noise for the MicroMAX 512BFT camera: 3.1 e- - Read noise for the PhotonMAX 512B EMCCD camera: effectively zero - PhotonMAX 512B "excess noise factor" in EMCCD-mode for noise sources besides read noise: 1.4.
+We have written S/N estimators to help compare cameras with different characteristics, to compare binning factors, and to decide how fast of a cadence will be possible for an event of a given brightness.
+Figure 8 shows predicted S/N given the following assumed parameters: sky $V{\text{mag}} = 22.5$, point-source FWHM = 2.0, telescope aperture is 14 inch, clear aperture is 87.6% (a 4.9 inch [12.3 cm] secondary), telescope transmission at 750 nm is 83% (for Meade's UHTC optics), read noise for the MicroMAX 512BFT camera is 3.1 e^- , read noise for the PhotonMAX 512B EMCCD camera is effectively zero, and PhotonMAX 512B excess noise factor in EMCCD mode for noise sources other than read noise is 1.4.

-3.2 Performance from Past Deployments
+3.2.
+Performance from Past Deployments

-This section compares predicted vs. observed performance for two previous Pluto occultations, one which used a MicroMax 512BFT 14-in telescope (from a 31-JUL-2007 event observed from Tasmania) and another which used a MicroMax 512BFT camera mounted on the 4-m AAT telescope (from the 12-JUN-2006 event observed from Siding Springs).
-These two cases are end members (in aperture) among the roughly two-dozen deployments that have been undertaken to date with PHOT cameras.
+This section compares predicted versus observed performances for two previous Pluto occultations: one that used a MicroMax 512BFT 14 inch telescope (from a 2007 July 31 event observed from Tasmania; see Fig. 10 and Table 4) and another that used a MicroMax 512BFT camera mounted on the 4 m AAT (from the 2006 June 12 event observed from